Kopwithit/PlayerStats/README.md

 # PlayerStats
-Simple and lightweight plugin that keeps tracak of players kills and deaths
+Simple and lightweight plugin that keeps track of players kills and deaths
 ### Commands
 /stats - displays stats
 /playerstats - Allows editing of stats